Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Introduction

-We provide a novel modeling approach for a vehicle-sharing problem.
-We formulate the case where only one type of vehicles is shared as a minimum-cost flow problem \citep{Ahuja2001}.
-When more than one type of vehicles is shared, we base the formulation on the multi-commodity flow problem \citep{Barnhart2001}.
-Note that, even though we will mainly base our examples and results on cars, this problem can easily incorporate various modes of transport such as bikes or scooters.
+In our paper, we rely on the modeling of two well-known network problems, namely the minimum-cost flow problem and the multi-commodity flow problem.
+Even though similar modeling approaches have been applied \SP{in the context of other car-sharing problems, we give a theoretical contribution outlining that also the sharing systems considered in this paper, including multiple alternative modes of transport, in a company setting} can be modeled using these well-known formulations.
+We formulate the case where only one type of vehicle is shared as a minimum-cost flow problem \citep{Ahuja2001}.
+If more than one type of vehicles is shared, we base the formulation on the multi-commodity flow problem \citep{Barnhart2001}.
+Note that, even though we will mainly base our examples and results on cars, this problem can easily incorporate other shared vehicles, such as bikes or scooters.

 \paragraph{\textbf{Contribution and outline}}